 Lincoln 140 vs Hobart 140 Size and Weight Compared

-The real question behind comparing the sizes of these two welders is to work out how portable they are.
+The real question behind comparing their sizes is to work out if they’re portable.

 The Hobart weighs 57 lbs. and the Lincoln Electric is lighter at 50 lbs.